Anderson Towne Center

 Anderson Towne Center is a shopping mall in Cincinnati, Ohio, United States.
 Built in 1969 as Beechmont Mall, it originally included John Shillito Company (Shillito's) and Mabley & Carew as its major anchor stores, with Gold Circle joining in 1980.
-Each anchor store changed names twice during the original mall's history: Shillito's became Rike Kumler Co.
-(Rike's) and then Lazarus, Mabley & Carew became Elder-Beerman and then Parisian, while Gold Circle became Hills and then Kmart.
+Each anchor store changed names twice during the original mall's history: Shillito's became Shillito-Rikes and then Lazarus, Mabley & Carew became Elder-Beerman and then Parisian, while Gold Circle became Hills and then Kmart.
 Between 2002 and 2003, the center was demolished except for the Lazarus and Kmart buildings, and renamed to Anderson Towne Center.
-Following the conversion of Lazarus to Macy's at that point and the closure of Kmart in 2013, the center's present anchor stores are Macy's, Kroger, Sky Zone, and Crunch Fitness.
+Following the conversion of Lazarus Lazarus-Macy and then to Macy's at that point and the closure of Kmart in 2013, the center's present anchor stores are Macy's, Kroger, Sky Zone, and Crunch Fitness.

 History

 Plans for Beechmont Mall were first announced in September 1967.
 Developer Carl H. Lindner and his brother Robert D. Lindner announced that the mall's anchor stores would be two local department stores: John Shillito Company (Shillito's) and Mabley & Carew, with over 600000 sqft of retail space occupying 50 acre.
 Manuel D. Meyerson and Associates served as leasing agent for both anchor stores.
-According to the initially-announced plans, the Shillito store was to consist of two levels, with the lower level mainly consisting of apparel, shoes, toys, and sporting goods, while the upper level would feature furnishings, household goods, appliances, and discounted merchandise.
+According to the initially announced plans, the Shillito store was to consist of two levels, with the lower level mainly consisting of apparel, shoes, toys, and sporting goods, while the upper level would feature furnishings, household goods, appliances, and discounted merchandise.
 Baxter, Hodell, Donnelly & Preston was hired as the architectural firm to design the Mabley & Carew store.
 The mall's location was chosen on Beechmont Avenue (SR 125) in Anderson Township.
 Construction began in October 1968, with projected costs of $14 million.
 By this point, several tenants had been confirmed for the mall, including Lerner New York (now known as New York & Company), Waldenbooks, Kinney Shoes, F. W. Woolworth Company, Florsheim Shoes, Casual Corner, Swiss Colony, 5-7-9, along with Thriftway Supermarket and SupeRx Drugs.
 The Lindner brothers sold the mall to Prudential Financial in 1977.